 The Bosch Pear Salad (so weird because I don’t love pears, ordinarily) and the lobster and shrimp appetizer.

-The Animator’s Palate is my favorite restaurant on the Disney Wonder, although I say this with some trepidation because it is so hard to play favorites when everything is amazing.
+This is my favorite restaurant (outside of Palo) on the Disney Wonder, although I say this with some trepidation because it is so hard to play favorites when everything is amazing.

-Animator’s Palate menu has an Asian flair, although everyone’s “palate” will be pleased here…see what I did there?
+The Animator’s Pallete menu has an Asian flair, although everyone’s palate will be pleased here…see what I did there?

 My picks: Grilled ginger teriyaki beef tenderloin with Wasabi mashed potatoes.
 I don’t quite have words for how yummy this was, so you’ll just have to trust me.